 Don’t Let Construction Defects in Indiana Wreck Your Investment

-Whether you are a homeowner or contractor, understanding the legal landscape related to home improvement and defective construction is important.
-This blog will provide a brief overview of some of the laws that apply to home improvement projects.
+Whether you are a homeowner or contractor, understanding the legal landscape of Indiana home improvement contracts and defective construction is important.
+In this blog, the Indianapolis construction lawyers at Camden & Meridew provide an overview of some of the Indiana construction laws that apply to home improvement projects.

 Indiana Construction Warranties

-If these terms are not met, the homeowner might be entitled to compensation and should consult with a construction law attorney to determine if it is appropriate to pursue a construction defect claim.
+If these terms are not met, the homeowner might be entitled to compensation and should consult with a construction lawyer to determine if it is appropriate to pursue a construction defect claim.

 Home Improvement Warranties Notice Requirements